informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Specimen-Data-v2.md

 ## 9. Submitting Your Data for Review and Release

-Upon finalizing your records and internal reviews, submit them to the Hub by changing the *Curation Status* field to *Submitted*.
+Upon finalizing your records and internal reviews, submit them to the Hub by editing the Specimen record and change the *Curation Status* field to *Submitted*.

 The biocurator will review your submission and may have more questions for improving the quality of your submission.